CompBench: Benchmarking Complex Instruction-guided Image Editing: Introduction

-This problem is further exacerbated by benchmark design choices, wherein creators often deliberately exclude highly complex scenes featuring heavy occlusions, intricate details, or dynamic elements due to the challenges they pose for ground truth construction.
-While this practice facilitates more controllable evaluation, it creates a concerning discrepancy between benchmark performance and real-world applicability.
-Consequently, image editing models may attain high metric scores on these relatively simplified benchmarks, yet remain inadequate for real-world editing tasks that demand advanced scene understanding and nuanced manipulation.
-For instance, in reasoning-based tasks, InstructPix2Pix~\cite{instructpix2pix} exhibits a notable performance decline on our CompBench compared with ReasonEdit~\cite{smartedit}, showing decreases of approximately 2.5 in PSNR, 0.02 in SSIM, and 0.4 in CLIP-Score.
+Consequently, image editing models may attain high metric scores on these relatively simplified benchmarks, yet remain inadequate for real-world editing tasks that demand advanced scene understanding and manipulation.
+For instance, in reasoning-based tasks, InstructPix2pix~\citep{brooks2023instructpix2pix} exhibits a notable performance decline on our CompBench compared with ReasonEdit~\citep{huang2024smartedit}, showing decreases of approximately 2.5 in PSNR, 0.02 in SSIM, and 0.4 in CLIP-Score.

-\textbf{Limited Instruction and Task Comprehensiveness.}~Beyond their oversimplified visual scenes, current benchmarks are further constrained by the narrow scope of editing instructions and tasks, failing to reflect the complexity of real-world user demands.
+\paragraph{Limited Instruction and Task Comprehensiveness.} Beyond their oversimplified visual scenes, current benchmarks are further constrained by the narrow scope of editing instructions and tasks, failing to reflect the complexity of real-world user demands.
 Most existing datasets rely on simplistic, atomic-level instructions (\textit{e.g.}, ``change the dog to a cat'') that lack contextual reasoning, and compositional logic typical of real user requests.
-In practice, editing instructions often involve: multi-object manipulations (``remove the dog on the left and the cat behind the chair''), spatial relationships (``add a man to the right front of the woman''), or dynamic scene reasoning (``make the man in white bend down more'').
-The absence of such complex instructions artificially inflates model's performance in perception tasks, as systems are not rigorously tested on the full spectrum of challenges that may be encountered in real-world applications.
-Furthermore, existing benchmarks present the deprivation in task diversity.
-They rarely cover multi-object editing scenarios, where multiple entities must be manipulated simultaneously under specific relational or contextual constraints (\textit{e.g.}, ``remove the man in white and the woman behind the man'').
-Those benchmarks also tend to ignore action editing tasks, where models are required to adjust dynamic states or actions rather than static attributes (\textit{e.g.}, ``make the dog jump higher'').
-Without assessing these realistic and complex editing scenarios, they provide an incomplete and often misleading evaluation of model robustness and practical applicability.
+In reality, user instructions often require complex reasoning and manipulation.
+These include multi-object editing (``remove the dog and the cat''), edits based on spatial relationships (``add a man to the right of the woman''), or action editing that modifies dynamic states (``make the man in white bend down more'').
+Current benchmarks, however, largely neglect these sophisticated task categories.
+This deficiency in instruction and task diversity prevents models from being rigorously tested on the full spectrum of challenges encountered in real-world applications.
+Consequently, their performance can be artificially inflated on simple tasks, providing an incomplete and misleading evaluation of true robustness and practical applicability.